Dungeons & Dragons: Order of the Griffon: Plot

 Lord Korrigan, the ruler of Radlebb Keep, commissions the party of adventurers to investigate strange rumors of vampires, lycanthropes, and undead roaming the lands.
 Shortly thereafter the party uncovers assassination plots against Karameikan leaders, a conspiracy between various factions to turn innocent people into undead, and foretellings of the return of an ancient vampire.

 The party's travels take them to three cities (Specularum, Radlebb Keep, and Kelvin) as well as to various ruined sites, keeps, caves, and forests as they attempt to recover the four stones (ruby, onyx, death gem, and diamond) and prevent the evil Vampire Koriszegy from amassing an army of the dead.
 The game culminates in a final showdown with the evil vampire himself.

 The game includes competing factions and organizations.
 The Order of the Griffon is an honorable society of paladins, knights, and fighters with branches throughout Karameikos.
 The Iron Ring is a powerful criminal organization composed of bandits, cut-throats, and lycanthropes hired by the vampire Korizsegy to carry out many of his evil schemes, including assassinations and kidnappings of important political leaders.
 Its main branch is hidden deep within the Karameikan forests.
 An evil wolf pack is hired by Koriszegy and led by the sentient dire wolf, Collum, who was to give the Staff of Life to the Iron Ring after the latter had eliminated the rival Dosmo pack.
 The party joins the Order of the Griffon after successfully defeating Collum and retrieving the Staff of Life.

-Music

-Frank Klepacki composed the game's music and cites it as the low-point of his career due to difficulties working with the limited musical capabilities of the TG-16's sound engine.

 Reception

-Andrew Schultz from Honest Gamers writes of the game, "OotG is unambitious and still hardly perfect, and it does best when it breaks away from the AD&D formula and just tries to dazzle you.
+Andrew Schultz from Honest Gamers writes of the game: "OotG is unambitious and still hardly perfect, and it does best when it breaks away from the AD&D formula and just tries to dazzle you.
 There's no doubt Dungeons and Dragons was influential in some of the early RPG's.
-By the time it got to computers, however, other people had taken the concept in far different directions, and the basics plus a flabby plot weren't enough any more."
+By the time it got to computers, however, other people had taken the concept in far different directions, and the basics plus a flabby plot weren't enough any more".